 2018 Reading Challenge Check In

-Good as Gone by by Amy Gentry
+Good as Gone by Amy Gentry

 Eight years ago, Julie was kidnapped out of her bedroom in Houston, Texas.
 On a random summer day her mother, Anna answers the door and sees an older Julie on her doorstep.
 Anna is overjoyed by the return of her daughter however, Anna starts to doubt Julie’s story.
-Out of the blue, a private investigator contacts Anna about his suspicions with Julie’s kidnapping.
+Out of the blue, a private investigator contacts Anna about his suspicions about Julie’s kidnapping.
 Julie’s story unravels and the reader is left to grapple with whether or not Julie is actually Julie and if she’s an imposter, what does she want with Anna?

 I’m not going to spoil the book, but my major complaint was how the story was told.
-“Julie’s” story is told backwards while Anna’s story is told moving forward.
+“Julie’s” story is told backward while Anna’s story is told moving forward.
 It made the story confusing and I felt I had to read back into the book to remember Julie’s story.
 I felt the book kept me on the edge of my seat without really knowing what would happen.
-I ended up giving it three stars on goodreads.
+I ended up giving it three stars on Goodreads.

 Moonstruck Issue #3 by Grace Ellis & Shae Beagle